 The Establishment Clause

+The key question that faces the courts is whether the establishment clause should be understood as imposing, in Thomas Jefferson’s words, “a wall of separation between church and state.”
 In a 1971 case known as Lemon v.
 Kurtzman, the Supreme Court established the Lemon test for deciding whether a law or other government action that might promote a particular religious practice should be allowed to stand.

 The Free Exercise Clause

 The free exercise clause, on the other hand, limits the ability of the government to control or restrict religious practices.
 This portion of the First Amendment regulates not the government’s promotion of religion, but rather government suppression of religious beliefs and practices.
 Much of the controversy surrounding the free exercise clause reflects the way laws or rules that apply to everyone might apply to people with particular religious beliefs.
 For example, can a Jewish police officer whose religious belief, if followed strictly, requires her to observe Shabbat be compelled to work on a Friday night or during the day on Saturday?
 Or must the government accommodate this religious practice, even if it means the general law or rule in question is not applied equally to everyone?